Notes on the Geography of The United Kingdom: London 2: Royal Docks

 It's easy to see the dock because of this spectacular bridge completed in 1999 and designed so yachts could pass underneath.

 Zooming east from the midpoint on that bridge, the camera takes in the Albert Dock beyond the bridges.
 The London City Airport opened in 1987 on the strip of land between the Albert Dock and the King George.

-Still from the bridge looking east.
+Still from the bridge and still looking east.
 The building on the left, with a very busy roof, is the 90,000 square-meter, column-free Excel Exhibition Center.
 On the right, the hulk of the long-defunct Millennium Mills.

 The exhibition center, in Pevsner's words, is a "waste of peerless waterside setting" (5; 297).
 Not that the old port was a model of efficiency, at least by today's standards: vessels were allowed six weeks to unload before incurring demurrage charges.
 Still, the docks had a long life.
-In 1947, John Herbert wrote in The Port of London, that these docks were "the centre for all trade entering the Thames."
+In 1947, John Herbert, in The Port of London, wrote that these docks were "the centre for all trade entering the Thames."
 He singled out American tobacco, Australian lamb, New Zealand butter, and Argentine beef as especially important.
 He continued: "Rising amid the forest of masts and derricks, the funnels and flags of many companies and countries brighten with their colour a scene which must impress the most impassive heart; among the Company flags, those of the Blue Star, Cunard, Peninsular and Oriental, Royal Mail, and Shaw Savill Lines are especially prominent."

 The Millennium Mills again, this time with the curved block of the Crescent flats.